← Back to All Dogs

 Are mixed breed puppies available in Victoria?

-Yes — mixed breed puppies appear in Victoria rescues regularly, especially through Dog Bless's international intake litters and BC SPCA Vancouver Island/BC-Interior rural transfers (shepherd-mix, husky-mix, and Lab-mix puppies).
+Yes — mixed breed puppies appear in Victoria rescues regularly, especially through Dog Bless's US shelter intake litters and BC SPCA Vancouver Island/BC-Interior rural transfers (shepherd-mix, husky-mix, and Lab-mix puppies).
 Most are 8 to 16 weeks old at intake and get adopted within days.
 Set up alerts on rescue websites or check LocalPetFinder daily.

 Why are most rescue dogs mixed breed?

 Three reasons: most accidental breedings produce mixed-breed puppies (purebreds are typically intentionally bred and sold), surrender patterns favour mixed-breed dogs over purebreds, and backyard breeders surrender unsold “mixed” puppies that don't meet a breed standard.
-In Victoria the international intake pipeline (Dog Bless) and BC-Interior/Vancouver Island branch transfers (BC SPCA, VHS) amplify this further.
+In Victoria the US shelter intake pipeline (Dog Bless) and BC-Interior/Vancouver Island branch transfers (BC SPCA, VHS) amplify this further.
 The result: 70 to 80% of Victoria rescue inventory is mixed breed at any given time.

 How do I know what breeds are in my mixed breed rescue?

-Three options: trust the rescue's assessment (Victoria rescues with experienced foster networks like VHS, Broken Promises, CRD, and BC SPCA Victoria are usually accurate), DNA test for definitive answer (especially valuable for Dog Bless international intake), or look at the dog's actual physical traits (coat type, ear shape, body proportions are stronger breed indicators than colour or face shape).
+Three options: trust the rescue's assessment (Victoria rescues with experienced foster networks like VHS, Broken Promises, CRD, and BC SPCA Victoria are usually accurate), DNA test for definitive answer (especially valuable for Dog Bless US shelter intake), or look at the dog's actual physical traits (coat type, ear shape, body proportions are stronger breed indicators than colour or face shape).
 Most “Pit Bull Terrier Mix” labels turn out to be inaccurate when DNA-tested — the dogs are typically primarily Mastiff, Boxer, American Bulldog, or Lab.